 The Best Hotels in Hoi An Old Town

-There are a multitude of best hotel contenders scattered around Hoi An’s gorgeous Old Town.
-Whether you’re after a budget room or a slick five-star resort, there’s an accommodation to suit every kind of guest.
+There is a multitude of best hotel contenders scattered around Hoi An’s gorgeous Old Town.
+Whether you’re after a budget room or a slick five-star resort, there’s accommodation to suit every kind of guest.
 Have the whole family with you and looking for a place that easily accommodates children?
 Check.
 On a romantic getaway and searching for a place with some magic?
 No problem.

 However, due to the sheer number of choices, it can be quite hard work narrowing down your options.
 Luckily, we at Hidden have done the legwork for you and found the best Hoi An hotels in the Old Town.
 All you have to do now is keep on reading!

-History of increase
+History of Increase

 In 2015, Hoi An saw 1,036,456 international tourists grace its streets—an amount that hadn’t been seen before.
 However much like previous years, that number then increased in 2016 by 34%.
 Then again by 28% in 2017, bringing the number of visitors to a staggering 2,016,903.